-In this guide, we will be breaking down the key aspects of the onboarding practice for the Facilities Management sector and how organisations can maximise this process to enable a successful start for their newly acquired talent.
+In this guide, we will be breaking down the key aspects of the onboarding practice and how organisations can maximise this process to enable a successful start for their newly acquired talent.

 GETTING ONBOARDING RIGHT

 THE THREE C'S

 Facebook conducted an employee survey resulting in the "Three C's", this is similar to Abraham Maslow's model around the hierarchy of needs.